This post reviews events in the news related to ADHD generic medication—as reported here at the ADHD Roller Coaster.

 - 2009: Major story questions “bio-equivalence” on a generic of psychiatric medication Wellbutrin

-- 2014: Inspired by the FDA-downgraded generic of Wellbutrin, I opened an FDA MedWatch complaint.
-Generic users of these medications followed through by reporting any adverse events they experienced.
+- 2014: I opened an FDA MedWatch complaint about generic Concerta.
+Readers followed through by reporting adverse events they experienced.
 The FDA downgraded the first two generics for Concerta.

 - 2017: The circus comes to town with a clown car of Concerta generics.